About The Friends of the UJC Cape Town

 We were honoured that many of the Patrons of the Friends of the UJC Cape Town were able to attend this year along with members of their families.
-They included – Frances and Natie Kirsh, who were accompanied by Linda Mirels and her children, Andrea Kerzner daughter of Sir Sol Kerzner, Sean & Lindy Melnick, Doug & Carolyn Smollan, Roy Peires and his daughter Romy.
+They included – Frances and Natie Kirsh, Sir Sol Kerzner, and his daughters Andrea and Beverley.